AdobeDocs/campaign-classic.es-ES/help/workflow/using/creating-a-summary-list.md

    ![](assets/uc2_enrich_chargement1.png)

-   Haga clic en el vínculo **[!UICONTROL Click here to change the file format...]** para cambiar el nombre de las columnas con los nombres y etiquetas internos de la tabla “Purchases”.
+   Click the **[!UICONTROL Click here to change the file format...]** link to rename the columns using the internal names and labels of the &quot;Purchases&quot; table.

    ![](assets/uc2_enrich_chargement2.png)